suhasbhattcr/react_example/friends/README.md

 #### Components

-1. **Customers** Component : This Component displays a list of users.
+1. **Users** Component : This Component displays a list of users.
 This Component gets the data from a backend API /v1/allUsers

 2. **UserDetails** Component : This Component Displays the details of the selected user with friend list.
 This Component gets its data from an API /v1/allfriends/:userid.
 This Component is the Child Component of *Users* Component